patrickdappollonio/tgen/README.md

   tgen [flags]

 Flags:
-  -d, --delimiter string     delimiter (default "{{}}") -e, --environment string   an optional environment file to use (key=value formatted) to perform replacements -x, --execute string       a raw template to execute directly, without providing --file -f, --file string          the template file to process (required) -h, --help                 help for tgen
+  -e, --environment string   an optional environment file to use (key=value formatted) to perform replacements -f, --file string          the template file to process -d, --delimiter string     template delimiter (default "{{}}") -x, --execute string       a raw template to execute directly, without providing --file -v, --values string        a file containing values to use for the template, a la Helm
-  -s, --strict               enables strict mode: if an environment variable in the file is defined but not set, it'll fail
+      --with-values          automatically include a values.yaml file from the current working directory -s, --strict               strict mode: if an environment variable or value is used in the template but not set, it fails rendering
+  -h, --help                 help for tgen
       --version              version for tgen
 ```

 ### Environment file

 `tgen` supports an optional environment variable collection in a file but it's a pretty basic implementation of a simple key/value pair.
 The environment file works by finding lines that aren't empty or preceded by a pound `#` -- since they're treated as comments -- and then tries to find at least one equal (`=`) sign.
-If it can find at least one, all values on the left side of the equal sign become the key -- which is also uppercased so it's compatible with the `env` function defined above -- and the contents on the right side become the value.
+If it can find at least one, all values on the left side of the equal sign become the key and the contents on the right side become the value.
 If the same line has more than one equal, only the first one is honored and all remaining ones become part of the value.

-As an important note, environment variables found in the environment have preference over the environment file.
-That way, the environment file can define `A=1` but then the application can be run with `A=2 tgen [flags]` so it overrides `A` to the value of `2`.
+There's no support for Bash interpolation or multiline values.
+If this is needed, consider using a YAML values file instead.

-### Example
+#### Example

 Consider the following template, named `template.txt`: